moksh-mehta/reddit-political-analysis/data_deliverable/repotrs/tech_report/README.md

 directly, though this is intentional as we plan to only do clustering on the ~500 subreddits we explicitly queried using the 25,000 relationship datapoints.

-Our data is all derived from Reddit, as was collected with the Python Reddit API Wrapper, or PRAW.
+Our data is all derived from Reddit, and was collected with the Python Reddit API Wrapper, or PRAW.
 We registered our script with Reddit to get an API key and followed all their policies on API calls, implementing checks to make sure we did not go over the call limit.
 Given we are scraping directly from Reddit